Stroke – Acupuncture treatment

 What is a stroke?

 A stroke, also called a cerebrovascular accident or brain attack, is a sudden impairment of cerebral circulation in one or more of the blood vessels supplying the brain.
-Strokes interrupt the oxygen supply to the brain tissues and can cause serious damage.
-For anyone who has suffered a stroke, it is vitally important to restore normal circulation as soon as possible to limit damage to the brain tissues.
+Strokes interrupt the oxygen supply to the brain tissues and can cause severe damage.
+For anyone who has suffered a stroke, it is vitally important to restore average circulation as soon as possible to limit damage to the brain tissues.

 Brain attack